 - For example, look at the below cell.

-Even though we have a date in cell B4, we still have got the #VALUE!
-Error, because in cell C4, a date is not date stored as a text value, so we need to convert this to a proper date format to get the correct result.
+Even though we have a date in cell B4, we still have the #VALUE!
+Error.
+In cell C4, a date is not a date stored as a text value, so we need to convert this to a proper date format to get the correct result.

 Things to Remember Here

-- Other error values are explained in separate articles, and this article dedicatedly for #VALUE!
+- Other error values are explained in separate articles.
+This article is dedicated to #VALUE!
 Error.

 - The #VALUE!
-Error occurs due to multiple reasons; above, we have listed out all the possible scenarios of this error.
+Error occurs for multiple reasons.
+We have listed above all the possible scenarios of this error.

-This has been a guide to excel #VALUE!
+This article has been a guide to Excel #VALUE!
 Error.
-Here we discuss how to fix a value error in excel with examples and a downloadable excel template.
-You may learn more about excel from the following articles –
+Here, we discuss fixing a value error in Excel with examples and a downloadable Excel template.
+You may learn more about excel from the following articles: –